 Hello and welcome to my site.
-I offer individual and couples counselling
+I am a counsellor in Bristol and online.

-If you are interested in couples counselling, please see the separate couples page for further information.
+I also work welcome couples, please see the separate couples page for further information on this.

 I look forward to hearing from you.